 PhD, MS, University of Illinois at Urbana- Champaign; BA, Seoul National University

 C.W.
 Park has recently published a book titled Brand Admiration: Building a Business People Love (Wiley).
 In addition, he has also published numerous articles in leading journals, including the Journal of Marketing Research, Journal of Consumer Research, and Journal of Marketing.
 He was the editor of the Journal of Consumer Psychology (2008-2012) and serves on the editorial board of the Journal of Marketing and the Journal of Consumer Psychology.
 Professor Park is currently director of Global Branding Center.
 Prior to joining USC, Professor Park was the Albert Wesley Frey Distinguished Professor of Marketing at the Katz School of Business at the University of Pittsburgh.

-PhD, UCLA; BA, University of Texas
+PhD, University of California, Los Angeles; BA, University of Texas at Austin

 Valerie Folkes studies consumers' responses to negative information and attributions for service and product performance.
 Her research has been widely published, including in the Journal of Consumer Research, Journal of Consumer Psychology, and Journal of Marketing.
 She serves on the editorial review board of the Journal of Consumer Research, the Journal of Consumer Psychology and Journal of Marketing.
 She is an Associate Editor for the Journal of Consumer Research and was an Area Editor for the Journal of Consumer Psychology.
 Professor Folkes served as president of the Association for Consumer Research in 2001, and is a Fellow of the Consumer Psychology Division of the American Psychological Association